ansible/ansible/docsite/rst/intro_configuration.rst

     * .ansible.cfg (in the home directory)
     * /etc/ansible/ansible.cfg

 Ansible will process the above list and use the first file found.
-Settings in file are not merged together.
+Settings in files are not merged together.

 .. _getting_the_latest_configuration: